National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Source

-Nestled in the Himalayas, this Park is known for its heavy population of migratory birds in the winter months.
+Nestled in the Himalayas, this Park is known for its heavy population of migratory birds in winter.
 The grasslands around the lake are breathtakingly beautiful and are postcard-worthy indeed.
 The Rara National Park holds the fascinating position of being the smallest national park in Nepal, housing Nepal's biggest lake!
-How's that for trivia?

 Flora and fauna: